wmorgan/dcos-docs/1.7/usage/services/velocity/configuration-reference.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-Services on DCOS are configured via a JSON file that is passed to the DCOS CLI when installing a package.
+Services on DC/OS are configured via a JSON file that is passed to the DC/OS CLI when installing a package.
 To configure Velocity, create a new JSON options file in your working directory.
 This file will contain options specific to your environment, such as the name of the framework (e.g. `velocity-team1`, `velocity-team2`, and so on), and the path to the NFS share where you want to save the Jenkins configuration and build data.

 # General options